singhkpratham/geocompr/01-introduction.md

 There is no equivalent **geoverse**, but there are attempts at harmonization between packages hosted in the [r-spatial](https://github.com/r-spatial/discuss/issues/11) organization and a growing number of packages use **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2019-01-29  there are  117  packages which import sf.
+As of 2019-03-08  there are  128  packages which import sf.

 package    Downloads
 --------  ----------
-ggplot2        22593
+ggplot2        25678
-plotly          3628
+plotly          5171
-raster          2433
+raster          3033
-leaflet         1391
+leaflet         1609
-spData          1174
+spdep           1441

 ## The history of R-spatial